amitsaha/amitsaha.github.io/content/building-fedora-vagrant-boxes-for-virtualbox-with-packer.md

-Title: Building Fedora Vagrant boxes for VirtualBox
+Title: Building Fedora Vagrant boxes for VirtualBox using Packer
-Date: 2018-06-18
+Date: 2018-10-10
 Category: fedora
-Status: Draft

 In a [previous post](https://echorand.me/pre-release-fedora-scientific-vagrant-boxes.html), I shared that we are going to have Fedora Scientific Vagrant boxes with the upcoming Fedora 29 release.
 Few weeks back, I wanted to try out a more recent build to script some of the testing I do on Fedora Scientific boxes to make sure that the expected libraries/programs are installed.
 Unexpectedly, `vagrant ssh` would not succeed.
 I filed a issue with [rel-eng](https://pagure.io/releng/issue/7814) where I was suggested to see if a package in Fedora Scientific was mucking around with the SSH config.
 To do so, I had to find a way to manually build Vagrant boxes.